citp/privacy-policy-historical/b/bo/boi/boilerguide.co.uk.md

   1. Put your request in writing via the [contact form](https://web.archive.org/contact)
   2. Provide us with enough information to identify you (e.g. account number, user name, registration details).
-  3. If your objection is not to direct marketing in general, but to direct marketing by a particular channel (e.g. e-mail or telephone) please specify the channel you are objecting to.
+  3. If your objection is not to direct marketing in general, but to direct marketing by a particular channel (e.g. email or telephone) please specify the channel you are objecting to.